nguyentheman/nguyentheman.github.io/_posts/2019-02-16-Note-for-Double-Data-Rate-Design-Verification.md

 categories: Verification
 author    : Nguyen The Man
 ---
-# 1. Issue
+# 1. Issue.

-During working on a Double Data Rate design, I missed a serious bug which can be a cause of tape-out failed.
-My Design Under Test (DUT) captured data on both positive and negative clock edge (this is the reason why I call it a Double Data Rate Design).
+Double Data Rate design means the design which captures data on both clock edge: positive edge and negative edge.
 {% include image.html
   file="/assets/20190216/20190216_1.jpg"
   alt=""
   caption="Figure 1.1.
 Double Data Rate." %}

-To capture data, designer want to use a double-flops structure as below figure.
+One of solutions to capture this kind of data transfer is using a double-flops structure as below figure.
 In this structure, the data at rising edge will be captured by positive edge flip-flop RF0,RF1 ; data at falling edge will be capture by negative edge flip-flop FF0, FF1

 {% include image.html
   file="/assets/20190216/20190216_2a.jpg"
   alt=""
   caption="Figure 1.2.
 Correct Design Idea" %}

-Unfortunately, designer get wrong implementation.
+When doing verification for this design, My test-bench missed a serious bug which can make the design failed on silicon.
+The figure below describes design issue.
 Instead of using negative edge flip-flop for FF1, he used positive edge flip-flop.
 This bug has not detected during RTL Verification phase, all test-cases still "get pass report".
 I just detect it when doing timing check, when STA engineer report that It is very hard to close-timing on this path.
 Thank god, my DUT is a very high-speed design, unless STA process can be done more easier.
+It means I will never detected this kind bug

 {% include image.html
   file="/assets/20190216/20190216_2b.jpg"
   alt=""
   caption="Figure 1.3.
 Wrong Design Implement" %}

 The reason why the STA can not done.
+As you can see, the setup time in this case very critical, then It can be the cause of setup-time violation when doing timing-backanotation check.

 {% include image.html
   file="/assets/20190216/20190216_2c.jpg"
   alt=""
   caption="Figure 1.4.
 Issue on STA" %}

 # 2. Solution
 Okay, let's trace back to the reason why my test-bench do not detects this bug.
 Traditionally, I control Din for each rising clock cycle.
 A "miracle delay" - #1 is added to get better looking on waveform.